RSTeller: Scaling Up Visual Language Modeling in Remote Sensing with Rich Linguistic Semantics from Openly Available Data and Large Language Models: RSTeller Dataset

 \section{RSTeller Dataset}

 Utilizing the proposed dataset generation workflow, we have developed the RSTeller dataset.
 The data acquisition and processing were conducted using a local server equipped with 128 cores, 512 GB of memory, and four NVIDIA A800 GPUs.
-We deployed one Mixtral-7B instance on each GPU to generate the captions in parallel.
+To generate captions efficiently, we utilized two instances of Mixtral-Nemo-Instruct and two instances of Mixtral-Small-In\-struct, each assigned to a single GPU.
+The captioning tasks were dynamically distributed based on GPU occupancy to maximize parallel processing efficiency.
+To accelerate the captioning process, the vLLM framework \citep{kwon2023efficient} was utilized to host the large language models.
 The data acquisition process took approximately four months, during which we collected roughly 15 million image patches.
 Of these, approximately 7 million had corresponding OSM data fetched from the Kumi endpoint.
-The captioning process ran concurrently with data acquisition and processing, achieving a maximum throughput of 50,000 captions per day.
-This process spanned over two months and generated approximately 3 million captions.
-Ultimately, 2.5 million high-quality image-text pairs were selected and compiled into the RSTeller dataset.
+The captioning process ran concurrently with data acquisition and processing, achieving an average throughput of about 200 thousand captions per day.
+This process spanned over two weeks and generated approximately 3 million captions.
+Ultimately, 2.6 million well-crafted image-text pairs were selected and compiled into the RSTeller dataset.
 The following sections provide detailed insights into the dataset.